The Definitive Legal and Financial Checklist for Newlyweds

 13. Manage your credit

 Taking a good look at your credit reports and finances now can set you up for financial success and marital harmony later.
 You can get free credit reports and monitoring through sites like creditkarma.com, and address any issues with your credit reports, dispute wrong information, and make goals for establishing or improving your credit score and history if necessary.
+Here's how to build credit if you moved to the U.S. from another country.

 14. Debt payoff plan